nanoframework/nanoframework.github.io/content/getting-started-guides/virtual-device.md

 ## Maintenance operations with the nanoCLR

-The nanoCLR it's, in fact, a wrapper to the nanoCLR instance that is distributed as DLL so it can be easily updated.
+The nanoCLR is, in fact, a wrapper to the nanoCLR instance that is distributed as DLL so it can be easily updated.
 The following operations are available to manage this.

 ### Version of nanoCLR